Gambia entry requirements for Peru passport holders

 May be checked

 Peruvian passport holders need a visa to enter Gambia.
-Apply before you travel — there is no visa-on-arrival option as of 2026.
+You must arrange this before you travel, as there is no visa-on-arrival option.
+Plan ahead and apply through the Gambian embassy or consulate.

 Entry requirements